rhordeiev/musicalnerd/README.md

 To login on website simply enter the data like login and password and click "Ввійти":
 ![image](https://user-images.githubusercontent.com/70975219/198379157-3348d4b9-af1c-4235-b186-dac9d741d222.png)
 ## User page
 You can look at newly created page below.
 Here we can see user profile image, their count of reviews and information that we entered a moment ago.
-Also there's available form that you can use for filtering your reviews, but because current user doesn't have any reviews, it's useless right now:
+Also there's available form that you can use for filtering and sorting your reviews, but because current user doesn't have any reviews, it's useless right now:
 ![image](https://user-images.githubusercontent.com/70975219/198379359-11f990ef-2dd1-490e-ab81-a30d14d27e04.png)
 Also, after authentication, the tab "Ввійти" changed to tab with our user with subtabs for going to user page, going to user settings and loging out:
 ![image](https://user-images.githubusercontent.com/70975219/198380424-3ff79812-b383-4f05-a64d-f776c69050d6.png)